CRE Workforce Dynamics & Hiring in 2022

 Prepare for Severance Clauses in Key Employment Agreements

 Employers find themselves sitting upon the horns of a dilemma over COVID19 vaccination mandates.
-Particularly with recent evidence announced in Lancet that COVID19 is an equal opportunity contagion – for vaxxed or unvaxxed.
-However, life/safety and liability insurance underwriters demand their insurers’ comply with vaccine mandates regardless of distributive workforce solutions, natural immunity, vaccine efficacy, rapid home-based testing, and soon to be announced therapeutics.
-The governments and health authorities with a penchant for authoritative hysteria over reason, have distracted corporates into implementing a self-destruct patchwork quilt of mandated terminations.
-Corporates should not expect governments responsible for the labour code, to insulate them from a laid-off electorate seeking redress if further evidence supports the Lancet article.
+Particularly with recent evidence announced in the Lancet that COVID-19 is an equal opportunity contagion – for vaxxed or unvaxxed.
+However, life/safety and liability insurance underwriters require their insurers to comply with vaccine mandates regardless of workforce distribution solutions, natural immunity, vaccine efficacy, rapid home-based testing, and soon-to-be-announced therapeutics.
+The governments and health authorities with a penchant for hysterical authoritarianism over reason have distracted corporates into implementing a self-destructing patchwork quilt of mandated terminations.
+Corporations should not expect governments responsible for the labour code to insulate them from a laid-off electorate seeking redress if further evidence supports the Lancet article.

 “Navigating Life/Safety Protocols Has Been a Challenge Worthy of Soloman”